ciriuspet_logo Cirius Petpedia

 Primary triggerExcitement, collarExcitement, collar, heatRecumbency, night

 Self-diagnosis based on cough sound alone has real limits.
 If the cough persists for three to five days, a veterinary examination that includes chest X-rays is the appropriate course of action.
+If your dog is making a rapid, repetitive snorting sound while inhaling — rather than coughing outward — the culprit may be reverse sneezing rather than kennel cough.
+Reverse sneezing is an inward respiratory reflex, not an outward cough, and episodes typically resolve within 30 seconds without treatment.

 Treatment and Recovery